pharo-project/pharo5-vm/mc/VMMaker.oscog.package/SpurMemoryManager.class/README.md

 markStack
 	- the objStack that houses the mark stack.

+maxOldSpaceSize
+	- the maximum allowed size of old space in bytes.
+If zero, there is no limit.

 memory
 	- in the Simulator this is the single oldSpace segment that contains the codeZone, newSpace and oldSpace.
 In C it is effectively the base address of used memory.